Cannabinoid Screen and Confirmation (Urine)

 What is this test?

-This is a two-part urine test to look for delta-9-tetrahydrocannabinol, or THC, the active ingredient in marijuana.
-The test can find out whether THC or chemical breakdown products of marijuana called metabolites are in your urine.
+This is a two-part urine test to look for delta-9-tetrahydrocannabinol, or THC.
+THC is the active ingredient in marijuana.
+The test can find out if THC or related chemicals from marijuana called metabolites are in your urine.
 The test is considered quite accurate.
-You may have to do the urine test in a doctor's office or with a technician present.
+You may have to do the urine test in a health care provider's office or with a technician present.

 Why do I need this test?

 You might have this test as a requirement before being hired for a job.
 You might also have this test if you are showing signs of drug abuse.
 Your health care provider may also give you this test to monitor drug abuse treatment and to quickly look for any signs of relapse.
 Regular testing may help you recover from drug abuse more successfully.

 What other tests might I have along with this test?

 Your doctor may also order tests on samples of your hair, saliva, sweat, or blood.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 To learn what the results mean for you, talk with your health care provider.

 A positive result can mean recent and past marijuana use.
 The urine marijuana test will be positive if the amount of THC in the sample is more than 50 nanograms per milliliter (ng/ml).
 This is called the cut-off level.
 If you use marijuana but your test is negative, it could be because your THC levels are below this level.
 A confirmation test can be done by a more sensitive method if the screening test is positive.
 Confirmation tests are done to be certain that the original test result is a true result.
 It is done to make sure the result was not caused by a medicine or other substance affecting the test.